cliedeman/jaeger-graphql-knex/README.md

 # TODO

-- Get every single span to log
+- [x] Get every single span to log - Done using `ConstSampler`
-- Retrieve spans in resolvers using `GraphQLResolveInfo`
+- [x] Retrieve spans in resolvers using `GraphQLResolveInfo`
-- Types for opentracing
+- [x] Types for opentracing
+- [ ] Submit Opentracing types to definitely typed or enahnce npm package
-- Figure out how to deal with parallel field resolution
+- [x] Figure out how to deal with parallel field resolution - Works I think...
-- Add objection/knex integration
+- [ ] Add objection/knex integration
-- Add joinmonster integration (This may be convered by field instrumentation)
+- [ ] Add joinmonster integration (This may be convered by field instrumentation)
-- Test how it works with batch execution
+- [ ] Test how it works with batch execution

 # Notes